kimsama/Unity-CustomDynamicFont/README.md

 This code is distributed under the terms and conditions of the MIT license.

-The [Daum font](http://www.daumkakao.com/main) files are used render the sample text.
-The license of that follow theirs.
+The [Daum font](http://www.daumkakao.com/main) files are used to render the sample text.
+The license of that follows theirs.

 Copyright (c) 2013 Kim, Hyoun Woo